How does digestion work and what are some tips for optimal digestive function to support gut health?

 Digestion begins in the mouth, where enzymes in saliva start breaking down carbohydrates.
 From there, the food travels through the esophagus to the stomach, where gastric acids further break it down.
 The nutrients are then absorbed in the small intestine, with waste products excreted through the large intestine.

-Dr. in Naturopathy explains How does Digestion Work?
+How Does Digestion Work?

 - The Digestive System: A Complex Network of Organs